Call us 0333 370 4333

 • Direct taxes (including Apprenticeship Levy), Stamp Duty Land Tax, Inheritance Tax, and National Insurance contributions (DOTAS).

 If certain hallmarks are met and no exemptions apply, you are required to notify HMRC about the scheme.
-If you think you need to make such a notification, seek legal advice before proceeding.
+If you need to make such a notification, seek legal advice before proceeding.

 What is an HMRC enquiry?